VysotskiVadim/VysotskiVadim.blog/_drafts/painless-unit-tests.markdown

 ### Use SUT in tests as its clients do
 Use only public API in the same way as SUT's clients.
-A test shouldn't require changes when you refactor inside a module.
+A test shouldn't require changes when you refactor inside a unit.

 ### Tests should be specific
 Logic inside test isn't allowed.